Glossary of University terms

 - a photograph or other pictorial representation of a person

 but does not include:

-letters or other articles in the course of transmission by post
+- letters or other articles in transit by post

-Student enrolment in a higher degree by research (HDR) program, including PhD, Masters by Research and those Professional Doctorate programs that contain more than 66% research.
+Student enrolment in a research degree students program, including Doctorate, Masters by Research and Professional Doctorate programs that contain more than 66% research.
 Research degree students remain enrolled throughout their candidature and examination.
 Enrolment ceases upon completion of the research degree, withdrawal or suspension.

 Any combination of a thesis, dissertation, and portfolio of work, exegesis, artefact, published articles or written project, as specified for the particular program.